truecharts/public/docs/common/values/externalInterfaces.md

 # External Interfaces

-## key: externalInterfaces
+## Key: externalInterfaces

+Info:

 - Type: `list`
 - Default: `[]`
 - Helm Template: ❌

+Can be defined in:

+- `.Values`.externalInterfaces

+---

 It's used in SCALE GUI.
-Configuration added in this key, is parsed from the middleware.
-Middleware then injects 2 other `lists`. `ixExternalInterfacesConfiguration` and `ixExternalInterfacesConfigurationNames`.
+Configuration added in this key (from the GUI), is parsed from the middleware.
+Middleware then injects 2 other `lists`.
+`ixExternalInterfacesConfiguration` and`ixExternalInterfacesConfigurationNames`.
 Which are parsed from the Chart to create the objects.

 Examples: